University of California Libraries

 Historically, each campus maintained its own library catalog and simultaneously participated in the systemwide union catalog, Melvyl.
 On July 27, 2021, all ten campuses went live with UC Library Search, a unified systemwide library catalog based on the Ex Libris Alma/Primo platform.
+As of 2019, it has 40.8 million print volumes in the combined collection throughout the University of California's ten campuses.